 “Close?”
 Emily inquired.

 “Technically,” Dr. Nichols stated with enlightened authority, “it means, After this, therefore because of this.
 You dropped the word this, probably because your Americanized English tends to drop and add words frivolously.
-American grammar loves to add words where words don’t belong.”
+American grammar loves to add words where words don’t belong and drop words where words are needed.”

 Emily grinned slightly.
-Dr. Nichols reminded her of Rex Harrison — “Professor Henry Higgins” in My Fair Lady.
+Dr. Nichols reminded her of Rex Harrison — specifically his role as “Professor Henry Higgins” in My Fair Lady.

 “So she’s right?”
 Pat said, his inflection indicating surprise.